Bug #17429

 - Refinement#include (different behavior from Module#include)

-matz (Yukihiro Matsumoto) Which do you like, or do you have another option in mind?
+@matz (Yukihiro Matsumoto) Which do you like, or do you have another option in mind?

-Updated by ko1 (Koichi Sasada) about 1 month ago
+Updated by ko1 (Koichi Sasada) over 3 years ago

 I like Module#mix